 CinemaTechnic DOES NOT offer service for the 16BL.
-We do not reccomend that you purchase used 16BL cameras due to the difficulty servicing them and unavailabilty of spare parts.
+I do not reccomend that you purchase used 16BL cameras due to the difficulty servicing them and unavailabilty of spare parts.
 The very limited number of technicians that know how to service them is also a factor.
-We reccomend you consider the ARRI 16SR-I instead.
+I reccomend you consider the ARRI 16SR-I or 16SR-II instead.

 Introduced in 1965, the 16 BL is ARRI's first silent 16mm camera.
 This model was originally designated the 16Q (Q for Quiet), and was renamed before it became available for purchase in early 1965.

 The 16 BL uses the same film transport movement as the 16 S and 16 M. It is essentially a self-blimped 16M.
 Because this movement was originally designed for a MOS camera, the entire 16 BL is blimped, hence the "BL" designation.
 The major difference in the movement is the relocation of the mirror closer to the lens mount, in order to accommodate the location of the ground glass in the forward focal plane (right next to the gate).

 The first models of the 16BL were rated by ARRI as having a noise level of 31dB at 3ft.
 This is slightly louder than the ARRI 16SR-I's rated noise level of 28dB.

 The BL operates only with 400ft displacement magazines (very rare 1200ft mags and 400ft shoulder mags exist).
 The mags were originally designed to be exchangeable between the 16BL and the 16M, although the 16M mags are not sound-insulated.
 Because of a later design change in production cameras this should be avoided, it can cause damage to the magazine drive gears.
 Do not attempt to use 16M mags on a 16BL.